eth-protocol-fellows/protocol-studies/docs/wiki/research/eODS.md

 Due to the fact that solo stakers are unable to issue credible liquid staking tokens from their collateral and have thus low capital efficiency, MVI-imposed competitive pressures is not well-suited for them.
 In the context of eODS, this disadvantage can be greatly improved.

 ### The role of solo stakers, under eODS
-In his "Unbundling staking: Towards rainbow staking" research post[^16], Barnabe offers two core value propositions which solo stakers embody ideally:
+In his "Unbundling staking: Towards rainbow staking" research post[^16], Barnabé offers two core value propositions which solo stakers embody ideally:

 * **Bolster network resilience**: Solo stakers bolster the resilience of the network to failures of larger operators, e.g. by progressing the (dynamically available) chain while large operators go offline.
 It would not be their main line of operators due to capital and cost-efficiency limitations, but it could be a strong fallback in the worst case scenario.